KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `[MagicMirror]` in file `README.MD`: Replace it with `[MagicMirror²]`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.MD`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Typo: Found `Magic Mirror` in file `weather.html`: Replace it with `MagicMirror²`.
+5. Recommendation: Found `https://cdnjs.cloudflare.com` in file `weather.html`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OpenWeatherForecast by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-OpenWeatherForecast)